Trump lashes out at NASCAR, Wallace over flag and noose

 “A picture is worth a thousand words,” Murstein said in a statement.
 “Bubba has reacted in a truthful, professional, level headed manner.
 The NASCAR community and those in the know all stand by him.”

-Two NASCAR drivers came to Wallace’s defence Monday on social media.
+Two NASCAR drivers came to Wallace’s defence Monday.
 Seven-time NASCAR champion Jimmie Johnson, currently sidelined with the coronavirus, posted an image of Wallace’s No. 43 that had been used by drivers in an earlier #IStandWithBubba campaign.
-Tyler Reddick, a rookie who drives for Richard Childress, tweeted but later deleted a reply to Trump that read: “We don’t need an apology.
+Rookie Tyler Reddick tweeted but later deleted a reply to Trump that read: “We don’t need an apology.
 We did what was right and we will do just fine without your support.”

+LeBron James and Chelsea Clinton were among those outside of NASCAR who backed Wallace on social media, with James stating he stands with Wallace.

 France later sent a memo to NASCAR employees stating his political beliefs were his own and he was not speaking on behalf of the organization.
-France was replaced as chairman following his arrest for driving while impaired in 2018 and no longer has a role with his family business.
+France was replaced as chairman following his arrest for driving while impaired in 2018.

 Other members of the France family welcomed Trump to Daytona for the season-opening race in February.
-Many drivers and owners mingled with Trump in a staging area and posted selfies with the president.
+Many drivers and owners mingled with Trump and posted selfies with the president.

 Wallace, who was born in Alabama, has taken an active role in the push for racial equality.
 He has worn a shirt saying “I Can’t Breathe,” and raced with a Black Lives Matter paint scheme in Virginia.

-The series first tried to ban the Confederate flag five years ago, but did nothing to enforce the order.

-Ramsey Poston, a former NASCAR consultant and now head of crisis management firm Tuckahoe Stategies, said Trump’s tweet is harmful to NASCAR’s push for inclusion and diversity.
+Ramsey Poston, a former NASCAR consultant and now head of crisis management firm Tuckahoe Stategies, said Trump’s tweet is harmful to NASCAR’s push for inclusion.
 Wallace is one of just a handful of non-white drivers.
 Daniel Suarez is Mexican and Aric Almirola is of Cuban descent.
-Kyle Larson, who is half-Asian, was fired in April for using a racial slur and is not currently competing in NASCAR.
+Kyle Larson, who is half-Asian, was fired in April for using a racial slur.

 “The brewing cultural war within NASCAR for equality has just erupted and the sport’s efforts to separate from its past just got tougher,” Poston said.
 “The president’s comments are essentially a rallying call for people who support the Confederate flag to challenge the sport’s recent flag ban and create chaos.”

 While Trump claimed NASCAR’s ratings are down, they are actually up.
-Michael Mulvihill, executive vice-president at Fox Sports, tweeted right after Trump that Fox viewership is up 8% since the sport returned from the pandemic hiatus on May 17.
-NBC took over the broadcast rights this past weekend and said its ratings for the Xfinity Series race on Saturday had increased.
+Michael Mulvihill, executive vice-president at Fox Sports, tweeted that Fox viewership is up 8% since the sport returned from the pandemic hiatus on May 17.
+NBC took over the broadcast rights this past weekend and said its ratings for Sunday's race were up 46% from last year’s event at Indianapolis.

+Sen. Lindsey Graham, R-SC, pushed back against Trump’s NASCAR tweet on Fox News Radio, saying NASCAR is trying to grow the sport by removing divisive symbols.

+“I don’t think Bubba Wallace has anything to apologize for,” Graham said.

 AP Auto Racing Writer Fryer reported from Charlotte, North Carolina.